ajeetblog/blog/_posts/2017-9-28-PowerShellinCloudShell.md

 ![Create Storage](/images/posts/PSCloudShell/login.JPG)

-You will see {% highlight powershell %}
+After succesfull authentication you will see Azure as a drive {% highlight powershell %}
 PS Azure:/>
 {% endhighlight %} in your Shell prompt